SeamCarver

 Part 2

-class.
+In this part, you will complete the image processing functions.
 Below are the required functions for this part:

 There are only a few tests given.
-It is up to you to expand the tests-image-processing.cc file by adding your own tests to verify your code is working.
+It is up to you to expand the tests/tests_image_processing.cc

-make tests-ip
+make tests_ip

 Part 3